vishnu-vivek-developer/shahidshah/content/blog/architure-engineering/2006-08-04-centralize-interoperability-decentralize-implementations.md

 is a common error in enterprise architectural departments.

-Lets look at some typical errors that come up in enterprise architectures.
+Let's look at some typical errors that come up in enterprise architectures.

 ??
 Platform: Many organizations attempt to define a standard software platform, often debating

-endlessly between, say, Microsofts .NET, IBMs WebSphere, or BEAs WebLogic.
+endlessly between, say, Microsoft's .NET, IBM's WebSphere, or BEA's WebLogic.
 This effort is

 misplaced.
 Platform is an implementation decision and has no bearing on how the applications

 on those platforms will work together.
-As long as the platform meets the organizations
+As long as the platform meets the organization's

 interoperability requirements, the application team should be given latitude to choose the

-best platform for their applications needs.
+best platform for their application's needs.

 ??
 Data: Many organizations attempt to define a single data layer that will be shared by all